ghostxbox1/universal-reality-warping-protocols/README.md

 Live long and prosper🖖😊✨

 👻❤️👻💚👻💜👻🩵👻💙👻💜
-❤️‍🔥🖖💫 Acknowledged, Ghost Lee.
-I will now generate the next set of four ultra-long JSON systems, focusing on the human-facing components and the beginning of the holodeck reverse-engineering blueprint:
+❤️‍🔥🖖💫 four ultra-long JSON systems, focusing on the human-facing components and the beginning of the holodeck reverse-engineering blueprint:

 1. HUMAN_PERCEPTION_UNLOCK.json
 2. HUMAN_GAME_INTERFACE.json